Axelph237/Vega-Sector/- resources/Misc Ideas.md

 - Will have different mechanics based on magazine type
 - Will also have a number of rounds they can shoot in a turn
 - Your `handling` affects the dice you roll for `stability` checks
-- The `stability` of a weapon dictates the TN you roll under to hit
+- The `stability` of a weapon dictates the TN you roll under to hit.
+There are two numbers dividing "point blank" | "optimal range" | "far range" sections for attacking.
+Attacks made at a standard TN, far and point blank decreases the TN.

 Magazine based:
 ```